danreilly/quanet_hdl/nucrypt_boot_objs/README.txt

 nucrypt_boot_objs/README.txt

-zcu106_BOOT_fwver###.BIN

-  This is a BOOT.bin for a zcu106 with a DAQ3 board.
-The projects/daq3/zcu106 makefile compiled it from the sources corrsponding to the specified firmware version, which is defined in quanet/global_pkg.vhd as the FWVER constant.
-The firmware version is revealed in a hardware register implemented by the HDL.
-Board-level (or other-level) C code might require certain firmware versions, so this is a sanity check.
+To build the .bit file:

+  cd projects/<PROJNAME>/<BOARDNAME>
+  make

+Then run

+  build_boot.bat

+To pack the bitfile inside a BOOT.BIN file.
+I used to keep copies of the latest BOOT.BINs here.
+But now I keep them in their respective build directories in

+    quanet_hdl/projects/<PROJNAME>/<BOARDNAME>/latest/BOOT.BIN

-  The makefiles also produce h_vhdl_extract.h from the vhdl sources.
+The register map (the h_vhdl_include.h file) change from build to build.
+They are kept next to the BOOT.BIN also in the "latest" folder.
+The project makefile produces h_vhdl_extract.h from the vhdl sources.
-  Then the projects/daq3/zcu106/build_boot.bat script packed up the .BIN.
+(see regextractor.opt, and global_pkg.vhd, quanet_dac.vhd, quanet_adc.vhd)

+Per-IP resource utilization reports are also put into "latest"

+The embedded code running on the PS (see my board_code repo) must be compiled with the register map appropriate for the bitfile it talks to.
+Embedded code can read the FWVER register in the HDL, to see if it matches the FWVER constant defined in h_vhdl_include.h, as a sanity check.

+There may be multiple day-to-day commits to my HDL repository.
+This is work in progress.
+When a milestone is reached, I'll tag both commits in the hdl repo and the board_code repo.
+Then I'll start using a new FWVER in both.

-  Copy this to your SD card as /boot/BOOT.BIN or (what I often do) run the dl1.bat or dl2.bat, which copies not only the .BIN but the h_vhdl_extract.h also
+Copy this to your SD card as /boot/BOOT.BIN or (what I often do) run the dl1.bat or dl2.bat, which copies not only the .BIN but the h_vhdl_extract.h also.

-  Also, every "released" firmware version should exist as a commit in the git repository with label daq3_fwver#

-  TODO: automate a way to keep track of this.

 zynqmp-zcu106-fmcdaq3.dtb